 The West wields expanding power

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday May 19, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, May 19, 1998

 WASHINGTON, D.C. — Rapid population growth in the West and unprecedented gains by the Republican Party in the region are dramatically changing America’s political landscape and will greatly expand the influence of the Western region on national politics.
 This is one of the punchlines of “Western Political Outlook,” a new report released today at the National Press Club by the Denver-based Center for the New West.

 The West outside of California has grown mostly by migration from the big cities of California, with the rest coming from the East.
 Many pundits assumed these newcomers would be Democrats, more liberal and more friendly to the expansion of government programs at every level — what the report calls “City Slicker Politics.”
 Many predicted the “greening” of the West as thousands of the “City Slickers” moved to the Rocky Mountain-Pacific Northwest region, attracted by natural amenities and lifestyle considerations and the region’s booming high-tech economy.
 But that is not happening.

 Instead, according to Richard F. O’Donnell, the Center’s executive director and one of the authors of the report, these “new” Westerners are adopting — or come equipped with — “Old West” values, including support for political reforms, fiscal constraints and smaller government.
 The result, says O’Donnell: “There is only tepid local support for expanding government intrusion — even into traditional Western industries like mining, ranching and logging.
 Locals want to solve their own problems without the spur of government.”